Amber’s Story: Ruptured Aneurysm

 Another scar, where Mario Zuccarello, MD, opened the skull to perform the bypass and clip a bleeding aneurysm, is barely visible, curving silently around her hairline on the left side of her head.
 A third scar, along her neck, fits neatly into the natural crease in her skin.

-Two years after suffering a life-threatening aneurysm rupture and stroke, Amber Gray, the Xavier University basketball player, has made a remarkable and full recovery.
+Within two years after suffering a life-threatening aneurysm rupture and stroke, Amber Gray, the Xavier University basketball player, had made a remarkable and full recovery.

-Amber, whose surgery took place at Cincinnati’s University Hospital, said she regards Dr. Zuccarello as “a hero who saved my life.”
+Amber, whose surgery took place at the UC Medical Center, said she regards Dr. Zuccarello as “a hero who saved my life.”

 Dr. Zuccarello, a neurosurgeon with the UC Neuroscience Institute and Mayfield Clinic, is Chairman of the UC Department of Neurosurgery and a nationally recognized physician and researcher in the area of cerebrovascular disease.